27 Best Hostels in Spain - All Cities, Beach Hostels and the coolest Itinerary to take

 Best hostel in Cádiz, Casa Caracol

-Best Hostels on Canary Islands
+Best Hostels on the Canary Islands

-Let us have a look:
+Let’s have a look:

 Best Hostels in Las Palmas de Gran Canaria: Ventana Azul Surf Hostel

-Important: Former name is Avocado Hostel.
+Important: former name is Avocado Hostel.

-You will need to rent a car to enjoy the full beauty of Gran Canaria.
+You’ll want to rent a car to enjoy the full beauty of Gran Canaria.

 • Dorm beds start from 16€/ night